 - Never pay for an ad in a newspaper, Want Ads, magazine, event flyer, program or other materials that doesn’t list your website.
 If you have long-standing, reoccuring ads placed somewhere, take a look and make sure your website is on there.

-- Consider your logo with website when asked to sponsored events such as little league t-shirts, dance programs, and other community items.
-When you submit your logo, make sure your website address is included.
+- When asked to sponsor events such as little league t-shirts, dance programs, and other community items, submit your logo with website in the graphic.

 - When is the last time you reviewed your Chamber Membership listing online?
 Make sure your website is listed and your contact information is up to date.
 This goes for any other trade organizations or memberships in which you belong.
 Many offer an option to list your website.
 Take advantage of it!